kkazala/Multilingual-PCF-React-components/MultilingualText/README.md

 ## Visibility

-The visibility of the control and the value of the `Yes/no` field both determine whether the summary is shown.
+The visibility of the control and the value of the `Yes/no` column both determine whether the summary is shown.

 However, there's a distinction: if the control is visible but its value is set to `false`, the summary won't be displayed, but the control will still take up space, appearing as an empty row.
 If this is the only control in a section, the section will remain visible.